8:46: A number becomes a potent symbol of police brutality

-But the timestamps in the document's detailed description of the incident, much of which is caught on video, indicate a different tally.
-Using those, Chauvin had his knee on Floyd for 7 minutes and 46 seconds, including 1 minute and 53 seconds after Floyd appeared to stop breathing.
+“The defendant had his knee on Mr. Floyd's neck for 8 minutes and 46 seconds in total.
+Two minutes and 53 seconds of this was after Mr. Floyd was non-responsive,” the complaint concludes.
+“Police are trained that this type of restraint with a subject in a prone position is inherently dangerous."
+But the timestamps cited in the document's description of the incident, much of which is caught on video, indicate a different tally.
+Using those, Chauvin had his knee on Floyd for 7 minutes, 46 seconds, including 1 minute, 53 seconds after Floyd appeared to stop breathing.
 Prosecutors involved in the case have not responded to requests about the discrepancy.

 In this case, one minute is unlikely to be major legal significance.
 “Seven minutes is a long time to have a knee on someone's neck regardless,” said Jared Fishman, a former federal civil rights prosecutor.
 That said, Fishman said it's a detail defense lawyers will scrutinize in court.